8 Great Alternatives to Fullstory

 Are you seeking a powerful platform to help your business gain valuable insights into your customer experience—and then make data-driven decisions to improve it?
 Since you’re reading this, you’re clearly wondering whether your team should choose FullStory or go with something else.
 Here, we’ll take a closer look at FullStory and its shortcomings, then explore some popular alternatives.

 What is FullStory?

-Good for qualitative analysis; not strong on quantitative
+Good for qualitative, but weak on quantitative

-Built for the average business—not yours
+Built for the average business—but not ours

 It can be hard to find the signal in the noise